D-side/digital-garden/_notes/Fediverse.md

 Say, a user of Mastodon, a microblogging segment of the Fediverse, can subscribe to a PeerTube channel.
 In more popular networks the equivalent would be the ability to subscribe to a YouTube channel from Twitter, needless to say, currently impossible.

 The list of servers supporting ActivityPub and thus compatible with the Fediverse is open!
 Technically, if a mainstream social network ever decided to support [[ActivityPub]], they could just go ahead and do it.
 Then their users would be able to subscribe to users of the Fediverse and/or vice versa (depending on the implementation).
 And who knows, maybe [EU's Digital Markets Act](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age/digital-markets-act-ensuring-fair-and-open-digital-markets_en) might compel some of them to start doing that?
+(Actually, is this already happening?
+Is Twitter's [BlueSky project](https://twitter.com/bluesky) exactly that?
+Guess we'll have to wait and see.)

+## Critique

+### Federated vs. distributed

+Some say that going federated is not the solution to privacy issues that pertain to the use of traditional centralized social networks.
+That they still cannot fully preserve the user's intent to expose nothing by default, and merely replace faceless corporations with more defined individuals or organizations.
+And that's true.
+But there's more to it.

+Even federated networks, as they are, are facing adoption issues.
+And federated solutions are very similar to the centralized solutions of today, in that after initial sign up they look largely the same to their users, short of a few novelties.
+"A perfect solution" to the privacy problem will require breaking even more familiarities/habits for adoption.
+Enough to make it unrealistic in the present day.

+Actually distributed (i. e. across all of the users, not just a network of nodes) requires much more processing on every single device, pretty much barring the use of such solutions on battery-powered hardware.
+This is in an era where most of the social media interactions happen on the move.

+Okay, an obvious solution to that would be splitting up the service into client and server, but then we're getting into essentially the same model that federated services already use.
+Nothing is stopping a user from creating a node just for themselves.
+Sure, it's somewhat of an investment of both money (domain costs, hardware purchase/rental, internet connection) and time (setup, although it's getting easier) but it does get dangerously close to "perfect" without compromising any features the users are already accustomed to.